Cyber Supply Chain Risk Management (C-SCRM) Best Practices

 Compliance Violations

 According to a recent Prevalent study, 55% of organizations reported a compliance violation related to a lack of third-party oversight.
-Organizations are increasingly expected to not only secure personally identifiable information (PII) within their own organization, but also proactively ensure that third parties are securing customer data and other sensitive information.
-Applicable regulations include CCPA, GDPR, CMMC, PCI DSS and several others.
+Organizations are increasingly expected to secure personally identifiable information (PII) within their own organization and proactively ensure that third parties are securing customer data and other sensitive information.
+Applicable regulations include CCPA, GDPR, CMMC, PCI DSS, and several others.

 The Supply Chain Resilience Toolkit